kelpup/kelpup.github.io/User/user.md

 <img width="357" alt="Screen Shot 2022-04-19 at 7 27 18 PM" src="https://user-images.githubusercontent.com/65368903/164117532-02037896-d7bb-4e90-a4e7-c4a771fb6ce4.png">

 ### Navigating Files without Terminal (but ideally use the terminal :))
+Navigating your files without the terminal is very easy!
+Just click on the Home button on the bottom left, and there you go!
+PICTURE